Planning Your Career

-- Take career assessments such as: Strong Interest Inventory®, Myers-Briggs Type Indicator® and/or StrengthsQuest™ available in Career and Internship Services, and the Personal Style Inventory and/or Transferable Skills Inventory, available on the Career and Internship Services website.
-A similar exercise may be found in this handbook.
+- Take career assessments such as: Strong Interest Inventory®, Myers-Briggs Type Indicator® and/or CliftonStrengths for Students™ available in Career and Internship Services, and the Personal Style Inventory and/or Transferable Skills Inventory, available on the Career and Internship Services website.
+A similar exercise may be found on our website.

 - Get involved in activities, clubs and/or organizations to test out your interests.

 - Consider tentative major(s) after talking with advisors, counselors, instructors, friends and family, and taking a variety of liberal education classes.

 Once you have completed your self-assessment, your next step is to explore majors and occupations.
 You can then make decisions about which majors and careers best fit your interests, values, skills, strengths, abilities and personality.
 The following suggestions may assist you in your exploration:

 - Explore majors using a variety of resources available on the Career and Internship Services website including "What Can I Do With This Major?" under "Choosing a Major."

 - Consider tentative major(s) and careers after talking with advisors, counselors, instructors, friends and family, and taking a variety of liberal education classes.

 - Learn the academic system: UMD Catalog, class schedule, liberal education requirements, major requirements and course prerequisites.